 Scholarly Commons Citation

 Langevoort, Donald C., "Technological Evolution and the Devolution of Corporate Financial Reporting" (2004).
 Georgetown Law Faculty Publications and Other Works.
-Paper 133.
+133.